Anxiety and Panic Disorders

 - Continuing care planning

-Sessions with their primary therapists and detailed clinical interviews lay the groundwork for an individual treatment plan for people with anxiety and other disorders.
+Sessions with primary therapists and detailed clinical interviews lay the groundwork for an individual treatment plan for anxiety and other disorders.
 The treatment of co-occurring disorders must take place simultaneously, in the same location, and by the same treatment team to be effective.
 We offer co-occurring disorders treatment by highly trained professionals in our multidisciplinary, medically intensive program.
-Our treatment teams treat our patients in terms of their physical and mental well-being, as well as their spiritual and psychological needs.
-Our highly trained staff — including medical professionals, licensed therapists, and psychiatrists — meet every day to discuss each patient’s cases and develop solutions.
-This model of integrated, specialized treatment has been shown to improve outcomes, as well as improve quality of life.
+Our treatment teams attend to your physical and mental well-being, as well as your spiritual and psychological needs.
+Our highly trained staff — including medical professionals, licensed therapists, and psychiatrists — meet every day to discuss your case and develop solutions.
+This model of integrated, specialized treatment has been shown to improve outcomes, as well as improve your quality of life.

-Co-occurring disorders can aggravate each other, which can make successful treatment difficult.
-In Florida, our health psychology department, Origins Center for Brain Recovery, provides specialized, evidence-based therapy interventions to address brain health.
-CBR addresses the link between addiction and mental health disorders and provides treatment for both conditions simultaneously, providing our patients with a better chance at lasting recovery.
+Mental health and co-occurring disorders can aggravate each other, which can make successful treatment difficult.
+In Florida, our health psychology department, Origins Center for Brain Recovery (CBR), provides specialized, evidence-based therapy interventions to address brain health.
+We address the link between addiction and mental health disorders and simultaneously provide treatment for both conditions, empowering you with coping skills to better manage your symptoms.

 Learn more about Origins Center for Brain Recovery here.

-A cure for any mental health disorder, including addiction and anxiety does not exist, but many individuals succeed in leading incredible lives filled with hope and courage.
-Many research-based therapies and treatment interventions have proven effective in treating individuals with co-occurring disorders.
+A cure for any mental health disorder, including anxiety, does not exist, but many individuals like you succeed in leading incredible lives filled with hope and courage.
+Many research-based therapies and treatment interventions have proven effective in treating individuals with mental health disorders.
 Personalized, integrated, intensive treatment is the key.
-Individuals with co-occurring disorders are able to recover with long-term support and therapeutic interventions.
+We believe you can find relief with an individualized treatment plan, long-term support, and ongoing therapeutic interventions.